 This pasta goes perfectly well with any pasta sauce recipes like pesto, pink sauce, or a tomato-y Neapolitan sauce.

 Using room temperature eggs helps stop the pasta from tasting of egg, and also opting for a cream cheese that is more firm and contains less moisture will help prevent the pasta breaking apart when cooked.
-If you use a cream cheese that is really soft just add in a little more psyllium husk powder as needed.
+If you use a cream cheese that is really soft, add a little more psyllium husk powder as needed to firm up the mixture.

-Psyllium husk powder (not to be confused with psyllium husks) acts as the “gluten” in this recipe, and will help to bind and hold the pasta together.
+Psyllium husk powder acts as the “gluten” in this recipe, and will help to bind and hold the pasta together.

 Before we get started in learning how to make this low-carb keto pasta – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-An easy low-carb alternative to traditional pasta noodles.
-Made with just 6 ingredients and takes only 20 minutes to make!
+An easy low-carb alternative to traditional pasta noodles and made with just 6 ingredients!

 - 3-4 eggs